African Taxidermy for Sale - Ostrich

 About the Ostrich - Struthio camelus

-Their diet consists of vegetation, seeds, insects, snakes, lizards and rodents.
-Ostriches are well adapted for life on the savanna in southern and central Africa.
+Their diet consists of vegetation, seeds, insects, snakes, lizards, and rodents.
+Ostriches are well adapted to life on the savanna in southern and central Africa.
 They can withstand hot temperatures and go for extended periods of time without water, getting enough moisture from the plants they eat.

 Ostriches usually live in groups of about ten, with a dominant male and female as leaders.
 They are often found grazing among herds of antelopes and zebras.
 The dominant male has a loud warning call that can be mistaken for a lion’s roar.
 Ostriches will also hiss to show their disapproval.